balsamic vinegar

 Common Uses

-• Add a splash of balsamic vinegar to soups and stews to brighten the flavors and add depth.
-It works particularly well in tomato-based soups and hearty vegetable stews, providing a balanced and complex flavor profile.
+• Add a splash of balsamic vinegar to soups and stews to brighten their flavors and add depth.
+It works particularly well in tomato-based soups and hearty vegetable stews, adding a touch of complexity.

 Nutrition (per serving)